google/WebFundamentals/src/_langs/en/fundamentals/discovery-and-distribution/security-with-https/make-intra-site-urls-relative.markdown

 site to use HTTPS for all sub-resources may backfire.
 There is likely to be a period of time in which HTTPS is new and weird for you, and the HTTP site must still work as well as ever.
-Over time, you'll complete the migration and can lock in HTTPS (see Steps 4 and 5).
+Over time, you'll complete the migration and can lock in HTTPS (see the next two sections).

 If your site depends on script, image, or other resources served from a third party, such as a CDN, jquery.com, or the like, you have 2 options: